danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 ### Set up - load packages and import data

 Please run the following code to set up the data used in the following document.
-We following libraries are needed to achieve the following goals, if you have not them installed, please use install.packages(’‘) (e.g. install.packages(’survival’)) or use the user-friendly approach if you are using RStudio.
+The following libraries are needed to achieve the following goals, if you have not them installed, please use install.packages(’‘) (e.g. install.packages(’survival’)) or use the user-friendly approach if you are using RStudio.